fcdoc/doc/en/flashduty/incident_management/what_is_incident.md

 ### Triggering Faults via API

-Flashduty provides a custom event standard that allows you to report alarms via a standard protocol, suitable for any unadapted monitoring system.
-For detailed documentation, please read [Custom Events](https://docs.flashcat.cloud/zh/flashduty/custom-alert-integration-guide).
+Flashduty offers a custom event standard, enabling you to report alerts through a standard protocol, which is suitable for any monitoring systems that are not yet supported.
+For more information, refer to [Custom Events](/integration_guide/alert_integration/custom_alert_integration_guide).

 > [!TIP]
 > To ensure the stability of the entire system, Flashduty currently imposes a **200qps** frequency limit on API reporting.
 Exceeding this limit will result in the rejection of reports.